 and those with any imagination and understanding are filled with doubt and indecision.

-Recently, I came across an interesting consideration in lessons from Mt.
-Stupid.
-The author of that blog post presents a very thoughtful narrative of Dunning-Kruger, plus a compelling sketch of the evolution of an individual’s wisdom over time.
+Recently, I came across an interesting consideration in Lessons from Mt.
+Stupid, in which Joseph Paris presents a very thoughtful narrative of Dunning-Kruger, plus a compelling sketch of the evolution of an individual’s wisdom over time.
 The following graph is a mild adaptation of that sketch.

 As almost everybody will know some individual who behaves like on top of Mt.
 Stupid, that part of the chart is an easy sell.
 While it defies logic, it certainly resonates with everyday experience that an individual’s confidence is not necessarily related to objective knowledge or wisdom.
 Hence it doesn’t come as a surprise that there must be some kind of humiliating realisation –the valley of despair– before the overly confident individual can reconcile his/her level of confidence with the actual level of wisdom.
 From then on, personal enlightenment paves the way toward a realistic and sustainable level of confidence.